-November 1963: Ngô Đình Diệm is assassinated June 1965: General Nguyễn Văn Thiệu becomes president of South Vietnam March 1965: The U.S., launch Operation Rolling Thunder, August 1965: Operation Starlite strikes against the First Viet Cong Regiment.
+November 1963: Ngô Đình Diệm is assassinated.
+June 1965: General Nguyễn Văn Thiệu becomes president of South Vietnam, March 1965: The U.S. launch Operation Rolling Thunder, August 1965: Operation Starlite strikes against the First Viet Cong Regiment.
 November 1965: Both North and South Vietnam claim victory at the Battle of la Drang.
-January 1968: The Tet Offensive begins in over 100 cities in South Vietnam.
-March 16, 1968: The Mai Lai massacre takes place at the hands of the U.S. December 1969: The U.S. government re-introduces military draft lottery.
+January 1968: The Tet Offensive begins in over 100 cities in South Vietnam, March 16.
+1968: The Mai Lai massacre takes place at the hands of the U,S, December 1969: The U.S. government re-introduces military draft lottery.
 March=Oct 1972: The Easter Offensive takes place.
 January 27.
-1973: President Richard Nixon signs the Paris Peace Accords April 1975: The capital of South Vietnam is seized by communist July 1975: The North and South join to become the Socialist forces at the
+1973: President Richard Nixon signs the Paris Peace Accords and U.S. troops are withdrawn.
+April 1975: The capital of South Vietnam is seized by communist forces at the Fall of Salgon.
+July 1975: The North and South join to become the Socialist Republic of Vietnam.